By: Amanda Ringler on September 25th, 2020

 Air leakage is a problem for many homes and this contributes to the home’s energy loss as well as the discomforts of drafts, cold floors, and ice dams.
 Some homes can leak enough air each day to fill two blimps, so imagine the impact that has on heating and cooling bills.

-Some open cell spray foam insulation expands up to 100 times its original size to fill every nook and cranny in the cavity.
+Some open cell spray foam insulation expands up to 100 times its original size to fill every nook and cranny in the cavity avoiding any air leakage.
 With traditional insulation – fiberglass and cellulose – spaces and gaps that aren’t filled can leak air.